light-and-ray/Minimalistic-Comfy-Wrapper-WebUI/Readme.md

 # Minimalistic Comfy Wrapper WebUI

 Work in progress.
-This is going to be a minimalistic Gradio UI that dynamically transforms after the selected workflow in API format
+This is going to be a minimalistic Gradio UI that dynamically adapts to the selected workflow

 ## Set up